Public Affairs & Community Service

 Thirty of the last 36 hours required for the degree must be registered for and carried within the University of Nebraska system.

-Individual schools/departments should be consulted for rules regarding extended education and independent study credit applicable to majors or minors.
+Individual schools/departments should be consulted for rules regarding independent study and internship credit applicable to majors or minors.

-Although the bachelor of science in criminology and criminal justice degree can be earned in its entirety on the Lincoln campus, the degree is granted by the University of Nebraska at Omaha.
+Although the bachelor of science in criminology and criminal justice degree can be earned entirely on the Lincoln campus, the degree is granted by the University of Nebraska at Omaha.

 The requirements to earn a minor in criminology and criminal justice will consist of a minimum of 18 credit hours to include CRIM 101 Survey of Criminal Justice (3 cr), a minimum of two of the three CRIM 203 Police and Society, CRIM 211 The Criminal Court System, CRIM 221 Survey of Corrections (6 cr), and a minimum of 9 credit hours of upper level (300/400) criminology and criminal justice courses (excluding CRIM 300 Applied Statistics).
-An overall C average in courses applied to the minor is required and all courses must be taken for a letter grade (not Pass/No Pass).
+An overall C average in courses applied to the minor is required and all courses must be taken for a letter grade (with the exception of CRIM 397 and CRIM 496).
 In addition, all 9 credit hours of upper division course work must be taken in residence at the University of Nebraska.

 Undergraduates may earn a certificate or minor in gerontology.
 The certificate consists of 15 hours of specified course work plus a one-semester practicum.
 The minor is comprised of 18 hours of course work.
 Although an undergraduate major in gerontology is not offered on the UNL campus, the certificate program may be used as a minor or concentration within several degree programs earned through other University departments.